quchen/articles/fbut.md

 You might say "I'm only using ASCII data anyway, and the issue above only exists for multi-byte Unicode".
-This is a very dangerous argument, because you never know in what context your code might be used by an unsuspecting third party (and you should consider yourself in 3 months one of those).
+This is a very dangerous argument, because you never know in what context your code might be used by an unsuspecting third party (and you should consider yourself in three months one of those).

 To give you an analogy, suppose you have a number library for manipulating `Int`, but it turns out that `(*)` is not commutative for numbers larger than